IBM/speakmin/README.md

-# speakmin_project
+# speakmin
-This repository is for open-sourcing process.
+This project implements a spiking reservoir computing simulator for keyword spotting named SpeakMin.
-This project implements a spiking neural network simulator called SpeakMin.
 It includes core functionalities for simulating neurons, handling spikes, and recording events.
 The project is built using C++17 and leverages OpenMP for parallel processing.

 ## Prerequisites